Future changes to bin collections

 • a weekly food waste collection

-Example of a waste collection schedule from 2026
+Example of the new three-weekly collection schedule

-Why are the changes happening?
+Why are these changes happening?

-This is to ensure the councils can meet new government legislation.
-The legislation aims to make the items collected for recycling consistent across the country and improve national recycling rates.
+The legislation (also known as Simpler Recycling) aims to make the items collected for recycling consistent across the whole country.
+Plus, to improve national recycling rates.

 Will garden waste collections be changing?